What is Asset Retirement Obligation?

 - It helps pre-plan the restoration of the property to its original state.

 - It shows the fairness and accuracy of the financial statements.

 - Asset retirement obligations are based on estimates and are prone to errors of judgment.

 - The rates used while recognizing the liability may change going forward and may lead to a change in the liability.

 - These obligations do not cover work done after other events that affect the assets like natural calamities (earthquakes, floods, etc.)

 Asset Retirement Obligations are important from an accounting point of view.
 Had it not been the regulatory requirement businesses would have used their discretion in disclosing these costs, which could have hurt the stakeholders badly as these costs could cause a severe drain in the cash balances of the company and may adversely impact the business.
 Accounting for the obligation well in advance gives the business the time to plan and set aside resources for the event.

 This has been a guide to what is asset retirement obligation.
-Here we discuss how does Asset Retirement Obligation works along with an example, benefits and drawbacks.
+Here we discuss how does Asset Retirement Obligation work along with an example, benefits, and drawbacks.
 You may learn more about Financing from the following articles –